 In 1971 the group made another purchase by acquiring an Alco RS-1.
 All of this spending finally caught up with the company later that year when it filed for Section 77 bankruptcy protection.
 A year later all paid staff were laid off and the railroad became a strictly volunteer-run operation.
 In 1974 it was purchased by the Bucks County Industrial Development Corporation, which named McHugh Brothers Heavy Hauling as operator.
 Thankfully, they retained the New Hope & Ivyland name and brought sound management practices to the little line.
 With increasing freight business and decreasing expenses the NH&I emerged from bankruptcy in 1979.
 In the summer of 1980 volunteers decided to resume passenger service, which had ended under the McHugh Brothers.
 In 1990 the railroad was again sold, this time to the Bucks County Railroad Preservation & Restoration Corporation.
 With the McHugh Brothers no longer running the railroad, and the Bucks County group having complete control, they set about raising $2 million to completely rebuild the property, a goal which was eventually accomplished.

-Today, the New Hope & Ivyland operates under an excellent state of repair and sees thousands of visitors annually.
-If you are looking to ride aboard the train during its summer excursion season they have plenty to choose from including season specials, group charters, private charters, and much more.
-Currently, they have one fully operational steam locomotive for passengers to enjoy, 2-8-0 Consolidation #40 along with a few others in storage.
-In addition, the railroad has a small of diesels which regularly handle passenger assignments, which are slowly being repainted into the company's handsome maroon and black livery.
+Today, the New Hope Railroad operates under an excellent state of repair and sees thousands of visitors annually, thanks largely to its close proximity to the greater Philadelphia metropolitan region.
+If you are looking to ride the train during its summer excursion season they have plenty to choose from including season specials, group charters, private charters, and much more.
+Currently, they have one fully operational steam locomotive for passengers to enjoy, 2-8-0 #40, along with a few others in storage.
+In addition, the railroad has a small fleet of diesels which regularly handle passenger and freight assignments.
+Most of these units now bear the company's attractive maroon and black livery.
 To learn more about visiting the railroad and taking a trip please click here to visit their website.